Canada's Trudeau exploits rival's split on vaccines as parliament reconvenes

 O'Toole is "a leader who clearly does not feel he can push back in a strong way against that libertarian-minded, freedom-minded segment of the Conservative caucus," she added.

-The 49-year-old Trudeau narrowly won the September vote and ended up with a minority, enhancing the power of opposition parties and forcing him to depend on them to pass legislation.
+Trudeau narrowly won the September election and ended up with another minority government that forces him to depend on opposition parties to pass legislation.

-Speaking for the first time to his MPs since the election last week, Trudeau chided the Conservatives for "stepping up to stand against vaccination, to stand against science, to stand against being there for each other."
+Speaking to his caucus last week for the first time since the election, Trudeau chided the Conservatives for "stepping up to stand against vaccination, to stand against science, to stand against being there for each other."

 Trudeau's tough stance on vaccine mandates is putting some 13,000 civil servants on unpaid leave because of their refusal to get inoculated, a move supported by 70% of Canadians, according to a recent EKOS Research poll.